tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 One common source of bugs involves misspelling a local variable name.
-Normally, doing so doesn't produce an execution error, because if you use a variable that doesn't exist, LiveCode creates it automatically.
+Normally, doing so doesn't produce an execution error, because if you use a variable that doesn't exist, xTalk creates it automatically.
-This means that if you misspell a variable name, LiveCode creates a new variable with the mispelled name.
+This means that if you misspell a variable name, xTalk creates a new variable with the mispelled name.
 Such a bug may be difficult to track down because it can result in a variable having the wrong value without causing an error message.